dragonflypl/web-wiki/react.md

 ### Loops

-In JSX we can use JavaScript, so rendering component for each element in array is as simple as mapping to React Component:
+In JSX we can use JavaScript, so rendering component for each element in array is as simple as mapping to React Component.
+Also react supporst object spread operator that passess all object properties to component:

 ```
 const Item = (props) => {